What Type of Paint to Use On the House Foundation?

 If you weren’t having any problems with water seeping into the wall of the foundation before you painted, then wait until the weather is dry and paint the parging.

-What Color to Paint the Foundation of Your Home?
+What Color to Paint the Concrete Foundation of Your Home?

-Unfortunately, many siding manufacturers don’t offer colors that match their foundation paints, so you may need to mix and match, making the process a trickier one.
+Unfortunately, the market for foundation paints is not very large, resulting in fewer mass-produced color choices.
+Also, many siding manufacturers don’t offer colors that match their foundation paints, so you may need to mix and match, making the process a trickier one.

 Final Thoughts